9tigerio/db2rest-web/docs/read/filter-table-with-rsql.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Introduction to RSQL
+# Filter table with RSQL

-DB2Rest uses RSQL or REST SQL to query database tables.
+DB2Rest uses RSQL or REST SQL to filter data in the database tables.
 RSQL is very easy to learn and write filtering queries.

 RSQL is a query language for parametrized filtering of entries in RESTful APIs.
 It’s based on [FIQL](https://datatracker.ietf.org/doc/html/draft-nottingham-atompub-fiql-00 "Feed Item Query Language") (Feed Item Query Language) – a URI-friendly syntax for expressing filters across the entries in an Atom Feed.
 FIQL is great for use in URI; there are no unsafe characters, so URL encoding is not required.
 On the other side, FIQL’s syntax is not very intuitive and URL encoding is not always a big deal, so RSQL also provides a friendlier syntax for logical operators and some of the comparison operators.